 How to protect your business from cyber attacks

 Hackers are always looking for new, lucrative targets.
-Unified threat management appliances can help reinforce your defences
+Unified threat management appliances can help reinforce SMB defences

-The numbers tell the story.
-The government’s 2019 Cyber Security Breaches Survey found that 31% of responding SMBs had suffered a data-security breach.
-Ensuing data losses cost SMBs an annual average of £3,650 – and yet 29% of the businesses took no action to prevent such an attack recurring.
+But SMBs would do well to be on guard.
+The UK government’s 2019 Cyber Security Breaches Survey found that 31% of responding SMBs had suffered a data security breach - up from 19% the year before, and resulting data losses cost SMBs an average of £3,650 each year.
+Nevertheless, 29% of businesses said they took no action to prevent such an attack recurring.
+The misapprehension of the risks has lead SMBs to under-invest in network security, which has in turn made them a prime target for opportunistic attackers.

-The good news is that it’s a lot cheaper to protect your data than it is to deal with a compromise.
-Unified threat management (UTM) security appliances offer the perfect solution, providing a complete spread of security measures at very affordable prices.
-This month, we review SMB UTM appliances from four well established brands, namely DrayTek, Sophos, WatchGuard and Zyxel.
-We’ve chosen products that cover a range of budgets and tested them thoroughly in our lab to help you choose the right one to keep your business safe.
+Fortunately, it’s a lot cheaper to protect your data than it is to clean up after your systems have been compromised.
+Unified threat management (UTM) security appliances offer an ideal solution, with a complete spread of security measures available at competitive prices.
+We’ve reviewed SMB UTM appliances from four major brands – DrayTek, Sophos, WatchGuard and Zyxel – choosing products that cover a range of budgets and testing them thoroughly in our lab to help you select the best option to keep your business safe.

 All of the appliances on review offer a user-friendly interface for centralised monitoring and swift access to features.
 Many SMB UTMs are also starting to support cloud management, but this is a relatively new development and features vary considerably: some appliances only support monitoring, whereas others can be fully managed over the internet.
 One product on review this month is even designed to be purely cloud-managed.